BedrockStreaming/immutable-set/README.md

 newState.b === state.b    // false
 newState.a === state.a    // true
 ```
-That exactly what does our `set` function,
+That's exactly what our `set` function does.

 ## Setup
 Add the dependency to your project: